ruoyann/tp/docs/UserGuide.md

 #### Listing study spots : `list`

-Shows saved study spots in the StudyTracker.
+Shows saved study spots in the StudyTracker. <br>

+You can get creative with using this command by using flags relevant to what you wish to search for.

 **Format:** `list` to show all study spots

-**Format:** `list -f` to show all favourite study spots
+**Format:** `list -f` to show all favourited study spots

 **Format:** `list -t t/TAG...` to show study spots with specified tags